Character Formulas for Kirillov-Reshetikhin Modules via Folding of Supercharacters of $\mathfrak{gl}(M|N)$: Specialization

 \section{Specialization}

 In this section, we will consider specializations of \eqref{dc-1a}-\eqref{dc-4du}, and compare them with character formulas for Kirillov-Reshetikhin modules of quantum affine algebras (or their Yangian counterparts).
 We assume that the characters of a finite-type quantum group $U_{q}(\mathfrak{g})$ for generic $q$ coincide with those of the corresponding Lie (super)algebra $\mathfrak{g}$, and we use the same notation for modules of $U_{q}(\mathfrak{g})$ and those of $\mathfrak{g}$.
+For the non-super case, see for example Proposition~12 in \cite{KS97}.
+For the super case, we are not aware of a reference where this statement is explicitly formulated.
+In the case of $\mathfrak{gl}(m|n)$, the same conclusion follows from the crystal base theory of $U_q(\mathfrak{gl}(m|n))$ developed by Benkart, Kang and Kashiwara \cite{BKK98}.

 We specialize the sets $X$ and $Y$ to finite sets: $X=\{z_{1},z_{2},\dots , z_{M}\}$, $Y=\{z_{M+1},z_{M+2},\dots , z_{M+N}\}$.
 The generating function \eqref{genh} reduces to